-(a) This section and the requirements in this section may be referred to as the West Virginia Fairness In Competitive Bidding Act.
+(a) This section and the requirements in this section may be referred to as the West Virginia Fairness in Competitive Bidding Act.

 (b) As used in this section:

-(1) “Lowest qualified responsible bidder” means the bidder that bids the lowest price and that meets, as a minimum, all the following requirements in connection with the bidder’s response to the bid solicitation.
+(1) “Lowest qualified responsible bidder” means the bidder that bids the lowest price and that meets, at a minimum, all the following requirements in connection with the bidder’s response to the bid solicitation.
 The bidder shall certify that it:

-(A) Is ready, able and willing to timely furnish the labor and materials required to complete the contract;
+(A) Is ready, able, and willing to timely furnish the labor and materials required to complete the contract;

 (B) Is in compliance with all applicable laws of the State of West Virginia; and

 (C) Has supplied a valid bid bond or other surety authorized or approved by the contracting public entity.

 (2) “The state and its subdivisions” means the State of West Virginia, every political subdivision thereof, every administrative entity that includes such a subdivision, all municipalities, and all county boards of education.

 (3) “State spending unit” means a department, agency, or institution of the state government for which an appropriation is requested, or to which an appropriation is made by the Legislature.

 (4) “Alternates” means any additive options or alternative designs included in a solicitation for competitive bids that are different from and priced separately from what is included in a base bid.